 Needlestick injury at work claim are not uncommon.
 Injuries caused by sharp objects such as broken glass, metal shards and splintered wood can occur in a variety of different jobs.
 Employees that regularly handle sharp objects such as broken glass as part of their role should be supplied with the correct safety equipment by their employers, such as reinforced gloves and tongs.
 Employees should never be required to move sharp objects with bare hands.

 Being accidentally pierced by a sharp object can, unfortunately, occur in a variety of public places like toilets, parks and communal stairways if they are not correctly maintained.

 If sharp items such as used needles or broken glass are found in a public place, do not attempt to dispose of them yourself.
 Contact your local council to have these items disposed of safely and securely.

 If you or your child is pricked by a discarded needle or other sharp object in a public place, seek immediate medical attention at the nearest A&E department.
 Further information can be found on the NHS Choices website.

-With any injury claim it can be hard to put an exact figure on how much your needle stick claim is worth as there is not only the physical injury to take into account.
-There is also likely to be an element of psychological trauma to consider when assessing levels of compensation.
-Waiting for the results of a blood test after a needlestick or other sharps injury can have a severe psychological effect on the injured person, because of the possibilities of having contracted an infection like hepatitis or HIV.
+With any injury claim it can be hard to put an exact figure on how much your needle stick claim is worth.
+The term 'no two injuries are the same' applies to needlestick injuries even more than it does with many other types of personal injury claim.
+There is not only the physical injury to consider, but also the element of psychological trauma to consider when assessing levels of compensation.

 At Spencers Solicitors, we provide every client with a very personal service.
 Your claim is important to us and we will always strive you to get you the best settlement possible and to ensure that along the way, all your needs are met.

-If you have been injured by a needle or other type of sharp due to the negligent action of another person and would like to find out more about making a compensation claim, please get in touch with us today.
+If you have been injured by a needle or other type of sharp due to the negligent action of another person, whether it be due to clinical negligence, an accident at work or an accident in a public place and would like to find out more about making a compensation claim, please get in touch with us today.